BSKalsi0/Movie_Rec_Website/README.md

 # 💻 Technologies Used
 - HTML5: Markup for the structure of the application.
 - CSS3: Styling and layout.
-- JavaScript (ES6): Logic for recommendation, interaction, and dynamic updates.
+- JavaScript: Logic for recommendation, interaction, and dynamic updates.

 # 🔧 Usage
 - Enter a movie title or select preferences such as genre or rating.